DrMicrobit/ollama-cli/README.md

 - configuration of the Python environment via `uv`: pyproject.toml and uv.lock
 - configuration for linter and code formatter `ruff`: ruff.toml
 - configuration for `pylint`: .pylintrc
+- configuration for `mypy`: .mypy.ini
+- configuration for `pytest` (though no tests are currently defined as this is a straightforward CLI tool): pytest.ini
 - git ignore files: .gitignore
 - configuration for `pre-commit`: .pre-commit-config.yaml.
 The script used to check `git commit` summary message is in devsupport/check_commitsummary.py
 - configuration for VSCode editor: .vscode directory